DEVHYDAR01/alx-pre_course/0x01-git/README.md

-Tis the alx git repo
+This is the alx git repo